 After knowing the meaning, we’ll see the reasons why companies opt for the same.

 The following are the reasons why firms opt for diversification:

 - To ensure maximum utilization of the existing resources and capabilities

 - To escape from unattractive industry environments

-On gaining knowledge on the concept of diversification, let’s have a look at the advantages and disadvantages of the same.
+For learning and gaining more knowledge of the concept of diversification, let’s look at its advantages and disadvantages.

 Advantages Of Diversification

 The following are the advantages: